typst/typst/docs/guides/tables.md

 ```

 This example is a bit more complex.
 We start by drawing all the strokes on the
 right of the cells.
-But this means that we have drawn strokes in the top row too
+But this means that we have drawn strokes in the top row,
-that we don't need!
-We use the fact that `left` will override `right` and only
+too, and we don't need those!
+We use the fact that `left` will override `right`
-draw the left line if we are not in the first row or if we are in the first
+and only draw the left line if we are not in the first row or if we are in the
-column.
+first column.
 In all other cases, we explicitly remove the left line.
-Finally, we draw
+Finally,
-the horizontal lines by first setting the bottom line and then for the first two
+we draw the horizontal lines by first setting the bottom line and then for the
-rows with the `top` key, suppressing all other top lines.
-The last line appears
+first two rows with the `top` key, suppressing all other top lines.
+The last
-because there is no `top` line that could suppress it.
+line appears because there is no `top` line that could suppress it.

 ### How to achieve a double line? { #double-stroke }
 Typst does not yet have a native way to draw double strokes, but there are
 multiple ways to emulate them, for example with [patterns]($pattern).
 We will
 show a different workaround in this section: Table gutters.

 Tables can space their cells apart using the `gutter` argument.
 When a gutter is
-applied, a stroke is drawn on each of the now seperated cells.
+applied, a stroke is drawn on each of the now separated cells.
 Now, we need to
 selectively add gutter between the rows or columns for which we want to draw a
 double line.
 The `row-gutter` and `column-gutter` arguments allow us to do this.
 They accept arrays of gutter values.
 Let's take a look at an example: